haditj66/AERTOS/doc/tools/UploadDataToPC.md

 <!--
 //UserCode_Sectiona
 -->
-This tool allows you to stream data via uart from an SPB or a utility directly to a matlab or test file on your PC.
+This tool allows you to stream data via uart from a SPB or a utility directly to a matlab or test file on your PC.
 <!--
 //UserCode_Sectiona_end
 -->